 A project-based study of creative routine featuring writer-produced videos, photos, and essays.
 From inspiration to realization this vulnerable analysis of writing reveals familiar patterns of ambition and apprehension.
 Share your process and join the conversation.

 The Cost of Paper is an annual publication dedicated to short fiction.
 It is a unique anthology of international narrative prose sold only for the cost of paper in your hand—or, completely free at 1888.center.
-Purchase the print edition of The Cost of Paper: Volume One and Volume Two on Amazon.
+Featuring cover artwork by Konstantin Datz.
+Purchase the print edition of The Cost of Paper: Volume One, Volume Two, Volume Three, and Volume Four on Amazon.

 The Plaza Literary Prize is a national novella competition.
 We believe a great story is never defined by its length and welcome all genres and themes with compelling characters and evocative moments.
 We’re looking for our generation’s Hemingway, Oates, or Steinbeck.